XINLA9/COMP1110-Labs/src/comp1110/lab1/README.md

 2. [set up the JDK in IntelliJ](#set-up-jdk-in-intellij); and
 3. [set up JavaFX in IntelliJ](#hellotutor).

-Note: when you clone your labs repo for the second time, you will see the HelloWorld class you already created in the lab environment.
+When you clone your labs repo for the second time, you will see the HelloWorld class you already created in the lab environment.
+Now verify your home computer environment works by checking that `HelloWorld` and `HelloTutor` run as they did in the lab.

-### Modify HelloWorld (Home)

-1. In IntelliJ on your own computer, go to your comp1110-labs project, and navigate to `HelloWorld`.
-2. Check that `HelloWorld` runs correctly (use the **Run** menu), and that it passes all tests, just as it did in the [earlier exercise](#helloworld).
-3. Modify `HelloWorld` so that it prints out `Goodbye World`.
-   Confirm that it no longer passes the tests.
-4. Commit your change.
-Use a commit message such as "Broke program".
-5. Fix your program so that it works correctly.
-6. Commit your change.
-Use a commit message such as "Fixed program".
-7. *Push* your commits if you have not already done so (select **Git > Push...**).

-### HelloTutor (Home)

-1. Follow the [instructions for working remotely](https://cs.anu.edu.au/courses/comp1110/help/software/#javafx) to install and configure JavaFX on your home computer.
-2. In IntelliJ on your home computer, open the comp1110-labs project and navigate to `HelloTutor`.
-3. Check that the class compiles and runs and that the application window appears correctly.

-If after carefully following the instructions, the class will not run, please seek assistance from your peers, your tutor, or the class forum.

-There is no need to make any modifications to this program; just check that `HelloTutor` runs correctly.
-   We will be coming back to JavaFX later in the semester.

 ### Have Your Lab Marked

 Once you have completed the tasks for the lab, ask your tutor to mark the following items:
 * Your signed pledge
 * Your completed Week 1 journal entry
-* Your work on the system of your choice
+* Your working lab tasks on the system of your choice
-* Your work on your home computer (including the Git log that shows your work)

 ### Accessing Homework